 How to choose the best option for you

-Putting your paycheck in a jar that sits on your shelf isn’t feasible when your earnings increase beyond birthday gift money and weekly chore allowance.
-At that point you’ll need a bank account.
-That being so, let’s take a look at two common options: checking account vs. savings account.
+Putting your paycheck in a jar that sits on your shelf isn’t feasible when your earnings increase beyond birthday money and chore allowance.
+At some point, you’ll need a bank account.
+That said, let’s take a look at two common options: the checking account vs. savings account.

-Learn the different purposes of checking and savings accounts, as well as how you can use them in tandem to conduct financial transactions and build long-term savings.
+Learn the purposes of checking vs. savings accounts, as well as how you can use them in tandem to conduct financial transactions and build long-term savings.

 What is a checking account?

-A checking account is a type of deposit account that’s held at a traditional bank, online bank, or other financial institution that allows regular deposits and withdrawals.
-Its main feature is providing you easy access to your money by way of debit cards, checks, and ATMs.
-Because of this, a checking account is your go-to account for daily expenses, like paying for groceries, Wi-Fi, and rent.
+A checking account is a type of deposit account that’s held at a traditional bank, online bank or other financial institution that allows regular deposits and withdrawals.
+Its main feature is providing you easy access to your money by way of debit cards, checks and ATMs.
+Because of this, a checking account is usually your go-to account for daily expenses, such as paying for groceries, Wi-Fi and rent.

-Some checking accounts, including our Interest Checking Account , pay interest on the account balance.
-The annual percentage yield, or APY, on an interest-earning checking account is typically lower than a savings accounts.
+Some checking accounts (such as the Ally Bank Spending Account) also pay interest on the account balance.
+The annual percentage yield, or APY, on an interest-earning checking account is typically lower than a savings account.

-Savings accounts, like our Online Savings Account , can help you save smarter and faster than ever.
-They accelerate your savings (including your emergency fund ) because they tend to pay higher interest rates than checking accounts.
-But in exchange, you have less access to your money.
-Many savings accounts don’t come with checks or a debit card, and you’re generally limited to just six withdrawals or transfers a month.
+With savings accounts, you have less access to your money than with checking accounts.
+Many savings accounts don’t come with checks or a debit card, and you may be limited to in the number of withdrawals or transfers you can make in a month.
 (Exceeding the limit may result in having to pay a fee.)

 Checking vs. savings accounts

 If you’re in need of a checking account, don’t be too quick to open the first one you find.
 Think about what’s most important to you (no fees, ATM access) and how you deposit and spend money.
 For instance, at Ally Bank, we offer CoverDraft and do not charge overdraft fees.
 (Keep in mind, CoverDraft isn't a line of credit or a guarantee.
 If your purchase isn't covered for any reason — let's say the transaction exceeds your CoverDraft limit, for example — it will be declined, but we'll never charge you an overdraft fee.)
 Here are a few other items to check for:

 No minimum opening deposit

-You should take the same thoughtful approach when considering savings accounts.
-Try to not get overwhelmed by the various offerings and focus your attention on these beneficial components:
+Consider taking the same thoughtful approach when considering savings accounts.
+Try to not get overwhelmed by the various offerings and focus your attention on the following benefits: